amberscript/api-docs-real-time/source/index.html.md

 This page will guide you through setting up a websocket connection to our Real Time Transcription endpoint.

 <aside class="notice">
-    Our API only supports the Websocket protocol as defined in the rfc [here](https://datatracker.ietf.org/doc/html/rfc6455)
+    Our API only supports the Websocket protocol as defined in the rfc <a href='https://datatracker.ietf.org/doc/html/rfc6455'>here.</a>
 </aside>

 ## Authentication and initialisation